MFonkeng30/CodeQuiz/README.md

-This is a little quiz to test your knowledge of JavaScript
+This short quiz was created using HTML and CSS upgraded by JavaScript.

 https://mfonkeng30.github.io/CodeQuiz/